silkodenis/combine-redux-store/README.md

 # Combine Redux Store

 Combine Redux Store is a lightweight package for state management in SwiftUI and Combine applications, designed for unidirectional data flow (UDF) architectures.
-It provides a unified state management mechanism along with support for state-driven asynchronous side effects.
+It provides a unified state management mechanism along with support for data-driven side effects.

 ## Key Features

 - **State Management:** Utilizes a unified model for state and actions similar to Redux.
-- **Asynchronous Effects:** Supports state-driven asynchronous side-effects via Feedback mechanisms, ensuring that effects are triggered based on state changes.
+- **Asynchronous Effects:** Supports asynchronous data-driven side-effects via Feedback mechanisms, ensuring that effects are triggered based on state changes.
 - **Combine Support:** Leverages powerful data stream handling and reactive programming with Combine.

 ## Installation